Thinking about converting your retirement account to a Roth IRA? It’s easy to see why the Roth IRA is so incredibly popular.

 - SEP IRA: Consists entirely of pre-tax contributions.
 Total value is $80,000 with pre-tax contributions of $12,000.

 - Traditional IRA: Consists entirely of after-tax contributions.
 Total value is $200,000 with after-tax contributions of $40,000.

-Parker is wanting to only convert half of the amount in his SEP and Traditional IRA’s to the Roth IRA.
-What amount will be added to his taxable income in 2014?
+Parker is wanting to only convert half of the amount in his SEP and Traditional IRA to the Roth IRA.
+What amount will be added to his taxable income in 2022?

 Here’s where the IRS pro-rata rule applies.
-Based on the numbers above, we have $40,000 total after-tax contributions to non-Roth IRA’s.
+Based on the numbers above, we have $40,000 in total after-tax contributions to non-Roth IRA.
 The total non-Roth IRA balance is $280,000.
 The total amount that is desired to be converted is $140,000.

-The amount of the conversion that will be subject to income tax is 14.29%, and here’s how that is calculated:
+The amount of the conversion that won’t be subject to income tax is 14.29%; the rest will be.
+Here’s how that is calculated:

 $40,000 / $280,000 = 14.29%